readthedocs/ethicalads.io/content/posts/data-privacy-day-2022.md

 ## Web Browsers

-An industry titan at over 63% of all global browser market share across devices, Google's [Chrome](https://www.google.com/chrome/) has long been the defacto browser of choice.
+With over 63% of the browser market across devices, Google Chrome is the dominant web browser.
-Before I even learned to code, I opted to run their bleeding edge Chrome build aimed at developers, [Canary](https://www.google.com/chrome/canary/), in an effort to help make chrome better by allowing them to collect all sorts of usage statistics and other data.
-However, like many others I've become a lot more privacy concious over the last 10 years.
+As it grew, however, I've become more conscious of the analytics, user profiling, and other privacy intrusions built into Chrome.
 Maybe allowing a mega-corporation to know every single intimate detail of my life isn't necessarily a good thing.
 Who knew?
 Luckily for Chrome die-hards, there is another Chrome build which doesn't funnel